 1. Murder and Torture

-Importantly, it is not even necessary that there has been a prior conviction and the defendant has been found guilty on the relevant charges.
-This means that whenever one has committed the said acts and even if they are not convicted, they are considered the same as a convict for immigration law purposes.
+Importantly, a prior conviction is not necessary for disqualification.
+If an individual commits these acts, immigration law treats them the same as a convict, even without a formal conviction.
 Thus, the legal effect of torturing is severe enough that an applicant who confesses to acting in this manner during an interview for a green card application will not be able to receive one.

 2. Drug Crimes